NATHAN WILSON BALL

 Nathan received his Doctor of Musical Arts degree (DMA) from the Peabody Conservatory of Music, where he studied with Kevin Puts.
 He has also had the privilege of studying with Michael Gandolfi at the New England Conservatory (MM), Thomas Oboe Lee at Boston College (BA), and Robert Aldridge at the Brevard Music Center.

-Originally from Colorado, Nathan now resides outside of Philadelphia with his wife and four boys.
+Originally from Colorado, Nathan now resides outside of Philadelphia with his wife and their five children.